Beneficiaries of the Bert Jansch Foundation Award

 Haringey Young Musicians

-For after school ensembles
+Direct: for after school ensembles

 -